-EAI ADHOCNETS 2021 will be held as a fully-fledged online conference (with an on-site possibility).
+EAI ADHOCNETS 2021 will be held as a fully-fledged online conference.

 Although we will miss having everyone meet and connect in person, we feel strongly that knowledge exchange must continue, if not more so.
 That is why we have equipped our online conferences with live viewing with chat, virtual Q&A, and a multitude of other measures to provide you with a great experience.
 Learn more about EAI’s online conferences.